 Faithful practice of these tools gives us access to something better than perfection - possibility.
 Communities of people bringing their truest gifts to be received and cultivated, communities that remember the gifts of the past to foster new creative application of our values, communities supporting internal transformation, communities that hold each other through the conflicts and challenges of pursuing common purpose.
 Most of all, communities who can find more possibilities for how to live our shared values and take the risks to realize them.
 An allegiance to possibility rather than perfection means we can do the things that feel compelling but are unsure or untested.

 Come, practice with us, and let’s see what’s possible!
 We are launching a new blog called Tending to Spiritual Leadership, which will share offerings on how we can engage the practices of spiritual leadership to make more things possible.
-You can find out more about Spiritual Leadership here.
+Read more about Spiritual Leadership.